SpotlightKid/python-rtmidi/INSTALL.rst

 | ``--no-winmm``    |           |               | supported | Don't compile in support for Windows MultiMedia backend. |
 +-------------------+-----------+---------------+-----------+----------------------------------------------------------+

-Support for each OS dependent MIDI backend is only enabled, when the required library and header files are actually present on the system.
+Support for each OS dependent MIDI backend is only enabled when the required library and header files are actually present on the system.
 When the options passed to ``setup.py`` change, it may be necessary to remove previously built files by deleting the ``build`` directory.